jsiegenthaler/homebridge-eosstb/README.md

 ## Limitations
-Due to HomeKit limitations, the maximum services for a single accessory is 100.
+Due to HomeKit limitations, the maximum services for a single accessory are 100.
 Over this value the Home app will no longer respond.
 Services used in this EOS box accessory are:
 1. Information service (Name, model, serial number of the accessory)
 2. Television service (for controlling the TV accessory)
 3. Speaker service (for the controlling the TV accessory volume)
 4. Input service.
-The input (TV channels) utilise one service per input.
+The input (TV channels) utilises one service per input.
 The maximum possible channels (inputs) are thus 100 - 3 = 97.
 However, the more services you have, the slower the plugin loads.
-So I have limited the inputs to maximum 50, but you can override this in the config.
+So, I have limited the inputs to maximum 50, but you can override this in the config.

 ## Configuration